 During the autumn term, Cathy will be working with the whole school community at Lansbury Bridge School to create an installation suspended above the atrium in the dining hall.
 We will be using various medium to produce abstract surfaces on circular discs that will be in part opaque, textured and clear.
 This will then create a multi layered projection surface.
 Cathy hopes to use this as a basis for exploration using projection, Lighting and soundscapes.
 Sending images, videos, animation and artwork, projected across the air above our heads…as we meet to eat together each day..

-To cement this status, We Are Still Here, a new commission led by Artist Simon Mckeown, will work with the local community and in particular, disabled artists, to create a series of works which will not only reflect on 150 years of the town’s history but also project into the future, exploring St Helens and its people as a creative force.
+Titled We Are Still Here, this new art project has been commissioned by Heart of Glass as part of St Helens 150 and in partnership with DaDaFest, a leading disability and D/deaf arts organisation based in Liverpool.
+Simon Mckeown has worked with BuzzHub St Helens Coalition of Disabled Peopleto create a series of works which will not only reflect on 150 years of the town’s history but also project into the future, exploring St Helens and its people as a creative force.

-Working throughout 2018, this bombastic artistic endeavour; including massive video projection, will temporarily manipulate the townscape, blurring reality and space and presenting new and alternative realities for our consideration.
+As part of this co-production programme, Mckeown has led a number of workshops over 2018 in the lead up to the mass outdoor video projection, which will take place on Saturday 8th December 2018.
+This bombastic artistic endeavour, which includes massive video projection, will temporarily manipulate the townscape, blurring reality and space and presenting new and alternative realities for our consideration.

 on the water is a slow touring canal-based project in Lancashire and West Yorkshire.